gatling/gatling/src/sphinx/extensions/maven_plugin.rst

   mvn gatling:execute

-Then, one might want to run the plugin several times in a build (e.g. in order to run several Simulations sequentially).
+Then, you may want to run the plugin several times in a build (e.g. in order to run several Simulations sequentially).

 A solution is then to use maven `executions <http://maven.apache.org/guides/mini/guide-configuring-plugins.html#Using_the_executions_Tag>`_.